3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 You can try to update `Klipper`, `Moonraker` & `Mainsail` These updates will probably fail.

-## UPDATE/REMOVE COMPONENTS

-A quick note on `Crowsnest` before we go further, the latest version is NOT compatible with this old Buster image used on this T300 printer.
-DO NOT UPDATE IT!
-IT WILL NOT WORK HERE!
-It is very importatnt to leave `Crowsnest` exactly as it is!!

-Moving on, my system these items had been locked with permission/user/group changes & it was not possible to update them, it turned out you can remove them though, so it was quicker & easier to simply remove them in `Kiauh` & reinstall the new versions a-fresh!
+This is because at the time of writing on my system these items had been locked with permission/user/group changes & it was not possible to update them, it turns out you can remove them though, so it was quicker & easier to simply remove them in `Kiauh` & reinstall the new versions a-fresh!
 Then you know there's no old stuff floating about in there also.
 BUT READ ON BEFORE YOU DO THIS!!!

 However, if your system is the same as mine `Mainsail` will need an extra command to allow you to modify it in any way to remove or update it.